-Oxford Archaeology North (OA North) would like to thank Simon Turner of Fox Land and Property for commissioning the project.
+Oxford Archaeology North (OA North) would like to thank Mike Heming of Gladman Developments, acting on behalf of Fox Strategic Land and Property, for commissioning and supporting the project.
 Thanks are also due to Robert Edwards at the Cheshire Historic Environment Record (CHER), and the staff at Cheshire County Record Office in Chester, for their assistance with the documentary research.

-Kathryn Blythe undertook the desk-based assessment, and Ian Miller carried out the site visit.
-The report was written by Kathryn Blythe, and Mark Tidmarsh produced the drawings.
+Kathryn Blythe undertook the desk-based assessment, and Mark Tidmarsh produced the drawings.
 Ian Miller edited the report, and was also responsible for project management.